 What Is International SEO?

-Google makes efforts to match search results to the language and location of the searcher.
-Special signals you add on your website help Google or other search engines know when your site has content that would be suitable for someone who is in a particular country or is searching in a specific language.
+Google tries to match search results to the language and location of the searcher.
+Special signals you add on your website help Google or other search engines know when your site has content suitable for someone in a particular country or is searching in a specific language.

 Here are four essential steps to implementing international SEO on your site and making it a part of your digital marketing strategy for international audiences.